Colin Kane

-Colin Kane (born October 17, 1979) is an American comedian, actor and writer.
-Kane is mainly known for his in-your-face style of insult comedy and off-the-cuff crowd work.
+Colin Kane (born October 17, 1979) was an American comedian, actor and writer.
+Kane was mainly known for his in-your-face style of insult comedy and off-the-cuff crowd work.

 Early life

 Born in New York City, Kane grew up in Rockville Centre on Long Island, New York with his parents and two siblings.
 Colin Kane attended high school at Avon Old Farms, located in Connecticut.
 After high school, he attended Lynn University briefly, but ultimately returned to New York City to pursue comedy.

 Career

-Previously based in New York City, Colin Kane now resides in Los Angeles and has been performing since 2002.
+Previously based in New York City, Colin Kane resided in Los Angeles and then Florida.
+He had been performing since 2002.
 Colin's growth in popularity occurred mainly via word-of-mouth from a dedicated fan base.
 Kane has described his comedy as "an unlikely blend of piercing bite and authentic heart, [an] R-rated act [tackling] sex, relationships, race... and everyone who is brave enough to sit in the front row."
 Kane has had his own regular shows at Caroline's, Comix, and Gotham Comedy Club, and has been a frequent guest on the Opie and Anthony Show.
 Colin is currently touring many major US cities including Los Angeles, Boston, Philadelphia, Chicago and Washington, D.C.
 He has performed at the Stockholm Comedy Festival, and performs for US military personnel through the Wounded Warrior Project whenever possible.